Meridian-Knowledge-Solutions/fedramp_20x_public_submission/README.md

 - ✅ No sensitive evidence is publicly exposed
 - ✅ Evidence commit metadata proves truth and traceability
 - ✅ Internal artifacts are secured in a private repo, reviewed by 3PAO
-- ✅ All automation outputs shown here were generated within Meridian LMS AWS GovCloud environments
+- ✅ All automation outputs shown here were generated within Meridian LMS AWS Commercial (east) environments

 ---